OD728/CleanTwitch/README.md

 ### Latest Updates (2025)

+* **Added**: Hide "Sort by" label on browse pages.
+    * New rule removes the label for the sort dropdown, creating a cleaner look.
 - **Fixed**: Chat collapse button hiding in Theater mode
   - Updated selector to use `data-a-target="right-column__toggle-collapse-btn"`
   - Now properly hides the collapse button in both regular and Theater mode layouts